Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> The pursuit of mastery bears gifts.
+> The most important single ingredient in the formula of success is knowing how to get along with people.

 <!-- QUOTE_END -->